College of Education and Human Development

 The graduate certificate in Appalachian Studies builds on the foundations of our undergraduate interdisciplinary minor.

 The certificate is based in the Appalachian studies program in the College of Education and Human Development.
-It is supported by the School of Teacher Education and Leadership (STEL), the English Department, the Department of Sociology and other departments having graduate-level courses with Appalachian content.
+It is supported by the School of Teacher Education and Leadership (STEL), the English Department, and other departments offering graduate-level courses with Appalachian content.

 The certificate serves community college and K-12 teachers, community organizers, healthcare professionals, nonprofit organizational leaders, policy analysts, government officials, and business professionals seeking to understand the Appalachian region and its residents.